 Another day, another gloomy headline for Toronto’s housing market.

-Demographia has just released its annual ‘Housing Affordability Survey‘ and has ranked Toronto as the 10th out of 293 cities around the world for unaffordability.
-This is up way from 21st place the year before.
+Demographia has just released its annual ‘Housing Affordability Survey‘ and has ranked Toronto as the sixth out of 309 urban markets around the world for unaffordability.
+This is up four spots from the year before.

 The report found that two of Canada’s six housing markets are “severely unaffordable” which include Toronto and Vancouver.